 Since they’re not in class with 15 other preschoolers, your child gets the full, undivided focus they deserve at home.
 They have more space to ask questions, try new things, and get support when they need it.

-You’re not tied to a strict schedule.
+You’re not tied to a strict homeschool schedule.
 You can slow down on tough days or lean into a topic when your child is really into it.

 Learning together naturally brings you closer.
 You get to be there for the discoveries, the giggles, and the little lightbulb moments.